-Revenue and retained earnings both appear on a company's financial statements, and both can give you a sense of how the company is performing.
+Revenue and retained earnings both appear on a company's financial statement and can give you a sense of how the company is performing.
 The difference between them boils down to profit.
-In very simple terms, revenue represents money that comes in the company's door, while retained earnings represents the money that doesn't go back out.
+In very simple terms, revenue represents money that comes in the company's door, while retained earnings represent the money that doesn't go back out.

 Nature of Retained Earnings

 As is the case with revenue, retained revenue does not necessarily equal cash on hand.
 Suppose Willie's Widgets has $1 million in retained earnings, all of it in cash, and the company decides to buy a new widget-making machine for $300,000.

 In accounting terms, the company isn't really "spending" any of its retained earnings; it's simply converting $300,000 worth of it from cash into equipment.
 That $300,000 worth of value remains in the company, so the retained earnings don't change.

 Later on, of course, the machine will lose value.
 As it does so, that "depreciation" will be reflected as a reduction in retained earnings.